fosslinux/live-bootstrap/parts.rst

 Bash ships with a bison pre-generated file here which we delete.
-Unfortunately, we have not bootstrapped bison but fortunately for us, Berkeley Yacc is able to cope here.
+Unfortunately, we have not bootstrapped bison but fortunately for us, OpenBSD's Yacc is able to cope here.

 setup_repo
 ==========